networknt/light-doc/content/en/concern/status.md

     Status status = new Status(STATUS_METHOD_NOT_ALLOWED);

 ```

 To construct the object with arguments to have a description with context information.

 ```
    return new Status("ERR11000", queryParameter.getName(), swaggerOperation.getPathString().original());
 ```

+Please note that you need to design your description to accept the argument if you want to pass some context info.
+Take a look at the description of ERR10005, for example.

-# Convert to JSON response
+#### Convert to JSON response

-There are several way to serialize the object to JSON in response.
-And string
-concat is almost 10 times faster than Jackson ObjectMapper.
-For one million
+There are several ways to serialize the object to JSON in response.
+And string concatenation is almost ten times faster than Jackson ObjectMapper.
+For one million objects:
-objects:

 ```
 Jackson Perf 503